-The Audi museum is one of the incredible car museums in Munich.
-Other than the museum, the place hosts a lavish center, and the Audi Forum is also situated in Ingolstadt, which is around 80km or 50 miles north of Munich.
+The Audi Museum is one of the incredible car museums in Munich.
+Besides the museum, the place hosts a lavish center, and the Audi Forum is also situated in Ingolstadt, which is around 80km or 50 miles north of Munich.

 The museum showcases the history of Audi cars.
 Also on display are other models that joined together to form the Auto Union during the 1930s, Wanderer, DKW, Horch, as well as NSU.

-The huge open elevator, also called ‘paternoster’, is one of the museum’s distinctive features.
-It offers a constantly changing view of various models manufactured from the 20th century to date.
+The huge open elevator, called ‘paternoster’, is one of the museum’s distinctive features.
+It offers a constantly changing view of various models manufactured from the 20th century.

 9. Volkswagen in Autostadt, Wolfsburg

 Wolfsburg is home to Germany’s biggest car inventor, the Volkswagen.
-Here, you can tour the Volkswagen automotive center and car museum, one of the most stunning car museums in Germany.
+Here, you can tour the Volkswagen automotive center and car museum, one of Germany’s most stunning car museums.

 Housed in a former clothing factory near the Volkswagen Werke is the new VW car factory.
-This car museum is home to around 130 cars on permanent display, from the earliest Volkswagen Beetles to the latest concept models.
+This car museum has around 130 cars permanently displayed, from the earliest Volkswagen Beetles to the latest concept models.